 - Removed corporate seal and power of attorney

-The Conversion Deadline will apply to all existing surety bonds of that license type that must be converted from paper copy to an electronic version.
-Right now, it is the responsibility of the Surety Company to convert those bonds, but you must first appoint your Surety Bond Producer (also known as your insurance broker/bonding agent) within the system.
-Going forward, all renewal, changes, cancellations, or reinstatements will be done electronically through the NMLS.
+The Conversion Deadline will apply to all existing Surety Bonds of that license type that must be converted from paper copy to an electronic version.
+Right now, it is the responsibility of the surety company to convert those bonds.
+But, you must first appoint your Surety Bond Producer (also known as your insurance broker/bonding agent) within the system.
+Going forward, all renewals, changes, cancellations or reinstatements will be done electronically through the NMLS.

-There are no special requirements for a Surety Company or a Surety Bond Producer to gain access online.
+There are no special requirements for a surety company or a Surety Bond Producer to gain access online.
 They simply need to apply and provide the necessary documents to prove their licensing and good standing in any given state.
-If you can’t find your Surety Bond Producer, you’ll need to select from an authorized company instead; such as Surety Solutions, LLC.
+If you can’t find your Surety Bond Producer, you’ll need to select from an authorized company instead; such as Surety Solutions, A Gallagher Company.
 Here is a list of the authorized Surety Bond Producers.

-Licensees must first grant authority to their Surety Bond Producer entity in NMLS.
-Here is a video on how to do this: Granting Authority to Surety Entity in NMLS.
+Licensees must first grant authority to their Surety Bond producer entity in NMLS.